nf-core/website/markdown/usage/tutorials/step_by_step_institutional_profile.md

 nf-core offers a centralised place to store Nextflow configuration profiles that work at an _institutional_ level.

-What this means is that you can specify common nextflow pipeline configurations and options that can be shared across all users of your particular institutional cluster.
+What this means is that you can specify common Nextflow pipeline configurations and options that can be shared across all users of your particular institutional cluster.

 nf-core offers two level of profile sharing: institutional and pipeline-specific profiles via [nf-core/configs](https://github.com/nf-core/configs)